 The Prime Minister's Volunteer Awards consist of 17 awards in total.

-Business Leader recognizes businesses that demonstrate social responsibility in their
+- Business Leader recognizes businesses that demonstrate social responsibility in their business practices.

-Social Innovator recognizes not-for-profit organizations that demonstrate innovation in
+- Social Innovator recognizes not-for-profit organizations that demonstrate innovation in addressing social challenges.

 Two national awards: